 Stay motivated

-Giving up or reducing sugar can be difficult, especially if your diet was high in added sugar, so go easy on yourself.
+Giving up or reducing sugar can be difficult, especially if your diet is high in added sugar, so go easy on yourself.

 Try writing down your motivators for giving up sugar.
-Look at these when you feel a craving for sugar.
+Look at these when you feel a sugar craving.

-If you start adding back foods and beverages high in added sugar, remind yourself of your motivations, you can always try again and learn from your experiences.
+If you start adding foods and beverages high in added sugar back, remind yourself of your motivations.
+You can always try again and learn from your experiences.

-For instance, if you find that the cravings are worse during certain times of the day, schedule activities to keep yourself busy during that time, or be prepared with high protein snacks and water.
+For instance, if you find that the cravings are worse during certain times of the day, schedule activities to keep yourself busy or be prepared with high protein snacks and water.

 The most important thing is to decrease your overall intake of added sugar.
 It’s important to note that occasionally enjoying a sugary treat will not derail your efforts or overall health.
 It’s your overall diet quality that matters most.